-Student Top Questions
+Top Student Questions

 Where can I meet people?

-New undergraduates will also be assigned to mentor groups by the Student2Student (S2S) Programme, and their mentors will be in touch about meet-ups and events designed to help people make new connections within their courses and across campus.
-The Student's Union (SU) and Halls JCR will also be organising events for people to get together, and there are a range of social spaces on campus including the SU Cafés and the Global Room.
+New undergraduates will be assigned to mentor groups by the Student2Student (S2S) Programme, and - even before they step foot into their first lecture - their mentors will be in touch about meet-ups and events designed to help students make new connections within their courses and beyond.
+The Students' Union (SU) and Trinity Hall JCR will also be organising events for people to get together, and there are a range of social spaces on campus including the SU Café and the Global Room.

 Who can I talk to?

-From fellow students (S2S Peer Support, Niteline, SU Welfare, GSU Vice-president, Halls JCR Welfare Team) to professional Counselling and support (Chaplaincy, Tutorial Service, Postgraduate Advisory Service), there are a range of services on and off campus designed to give you space and time to get things off your chest.
+If you're feeling stressed out, worried, or upset, the first thing to do is to talk about it.
+From fellow students (Niteline, SU Welfare Officer, Trinity Hall JCR Welfare Team) to professional Counselling and other supports (Chaplaincy, Tutorial Service, Postgraduate Advisory Service, The Global Room), there are a range of services on and off campus designed to give you space and time to get things off your chest.
+They will also be able to guide you to additional supports if concerns about immigration, financial matters, adapting to a new culture, your essay feedback, or otherwise are contributing to your distress.
 Have a look at the links in this passage and see what's right for you.